-Another explanation was that labor productivity had risen, and that house-holds expected the gains to continue.50 By implication, they were spending anticipated increases in earnings before they arrived.
+Another explanation was that labor productivity had risen, and that households expected the gains to continue.
+By implication, they were spending anticipated increases in earnings before they arrived.
 Yet as discussed earlier, workers had stopped participating meaningfully in productivity increases starting in the 1970s.
-While young workers might assume they would earn more as
+While young workers might assume they would earn more as they gained experience, and could whittle down their debt, for much of the rest of the population, that idea was quite a stretch.

 A third assertion was the idea that financial innovation had given consumers more access to credit, allowing them to spend more freely.
 This "relaxing liquidity constraints" was code for things like "using credit cards in lieu of savings" and "borrowing before the paycheck arrives."
 Cut to the chase: this was tantamount to "consumers were borrowing more because they could."
-And that unflattering theory was given short shrift.51
+And that unflattering theory was given short shrift.

 And the debt side of the ledger was just as sobering.
 The Federal Reserve tracks various measures of personal indebtedness, with an explicit warning that it can't get comprehensive enough information.
 Nevertheless, it has two proxies: a debt service obligation ratio, which is computation of debt service relative to disposable income, and a broader measure, the financial obligations ratio, which includes commitments like interest on rental property, auto lease payments, homeowners' insurance, and property taxes.
-52 Both ratios had increased gradually, with a lot of noise, from 1980 to 1999, and then ramped upward through 2007, with the rise due to an increase in mortgage-related obligations.
+Both ratios had increased gradually, with a lot of noise, from 1980 to 1999, and then ramped upward through 2007, with the rise due to an increase in mortgage-related obligations.
 This was particularly surprising given the fall in long-term interest rates from 2001 onward.
 If the level of debt had remained the same, the ratio would have fallen.
-53